 An Awkward Weight

 First things first, take note that these musical beasts are not just extremely heavy, but unwieldy.
 Upright pianos are extremely top-heavy, with less dense, more delicate legs.
 You are going to need some extra manpower (and womanpower) if you want to tackle this job yourself.
 At least four people are ideal, with two on lifting duty and multiple people to put the equipment in the proper place and guide the instrument around tight corners and up into the moving truck.

 Extra care when transporting a piano is paramount, because not only do you want to avoid scratches and exterior damage, but you want to keep the insides pitch-perfect.
 The innards of a piano contain strings, felt hammers, pedals, ivory that you can’t even see beyond the finger keys, and all sorts of crazy contraptions.
 Keeping that intact is an essential part of the job.

 Prepare Your Team

 In order to move a piano by yourself, you will need at least four people to help with the heavy lifting.
 Beyond the need for multiple hands, proper equipment is a must.
 Invest in some heavy-duty furniture straps, which will help ease the load on you and your helpers.

 Also, a furniture dolly is a must.
-Along flat surfaces, rolling the piano will much easier than carrying it.
+Along flat surfaces, rolling the piano will be much easier than carrying it.
 It will save your muscles and significantly reduce the chances of you or your helpers injuring themselves.
 Four-wheeled dollies are the way to go.
 And if you have a particularly large instrument, you will want two dollies; one for each end.

 Make sure all your mover/helpers are dressed in comfortable clothes and sneakers, with no dangling jewelry or accessories.
 The last thing you want is for an earring or necklace to get caught on the piano and cause serious injury.